Part 3: Three Days in Langevin, Volcano & Foret de Bebour-Belouve

-Pro tip: check the Piton de la Fournaise Facebook page for updates and trail closures (albeit in French) before planning your day.
+Check the Piton de la Fournaise Facebook page for updates and trail closures (albeit in French) before planning your day.
 In times of increased activity, the viewing area in Pas de Bellecombe will likely remain open but a metal gate will prevent hikers from descending to the caldera floor, where trails head to the active craters.

 Hike to Dolomieu Crater

-The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest us humans will ever get to travel to Mars.
+The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest we humans will ever get to travel to Mars.
 The hike basically involves a descent from the rim of the outer crater down to the caldera floor, hiking across the dry lava field and climbing to the rim of the Dolomieu Crater.
 You can hike from the same starting point to easier-to-reach craters but the Dolomieu is the top attraction.
 This is a very busy trail, extra busy after day(s) of bad weather, so it’s recommended to start early (also for clearer skies).